djndl1/CSNotes/algorithm/c_algo/c_algo_struct.md

 #### Heap Sort

 Performing $N$ `DeleteMin` operations on a heap.
-The totial running time is $O(N \log N)$.
+The total running time is $O(N \log N)$.
 The main problem is that it uses an extra array.
 The solution is to use the cell that is right past the final element of the heap to store the popped element.

 Analysis TODO